Fayssal404/DataScience/notes/enssemble-learning/README.md

 ## What causes error in the model

    - ___Bias error:___
       - Quantify how much on an average are the predicted values different from the actual values
       - High values indicates under-performing model (i.e keeps on missing important trends)
    - ___Variance error:___
       - Qauntifies the variance of predictions made on different set of observation
       - High variance indicates over-fitting

 ## Enssemble learning techniques
-   -___Bagging:___
+   1. ___Bagging:___
      - Implement similar learners on small population sample and output the mean of all the predictions
      - Help to reduce the variance error

-   -___Boosting:___
+   2. ___Boosting:___
      - Iterative technique that adjust weight of an observation based on the last classification
      - Inaccurate classification leads to weight increasing of this observations and vice versa
      - Help to decrease bias error and builds string predictive models
      - It may over-fit on the training data